bterwijn/memory_graph/README.md

 ![image](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/mutable1.png)
 ![image](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/mutable2.png)

-A value of a mutable type generally could be large and therefore it would be slow to make a copy each time you change it.
+Python makes this distiction between mutable and immutable types because a value of a mutable type generally could be large and therefore it would be slow to make a copy each time you change it.
 On the other hand, a value of an immutable type generally is small and therefore fast to copy.

 ### copying
 Python offers three different "copy" options that we will demonstrate using a nested list (list of lists):